arieqwer/downstream-measurand-aware-lst-harmonization/02_EVIDENCE/si_tables/README.md

   --name-lookup 04_PROTOCOLS/frozen_inputs/AUXILIARY_UCDB_94_CITY_LOOKUP.csv
 ```

-The private reviewer repository includes the frozen processed-source closure required by the builder.
+The repository includes the frozen processed-source closure required by the builder.
 The manuscript handoff package may instead point `--source-root` to the separately retained immutable research workspace.

 The script uses no random operations.
 It enforces the frozen grid rule (at least 3 core and 10 ring pixels) and transition rule (at least 2 observed hours in each of sunset hours -3 to -1 and +4 to +6).
 Relevant prospective selection and model manifests are copied byte-for-byte to `04_PROTOCOLS/frozen_inputs/`.

 When `--name-lookup` is omitted and the external full lookup is unavailable, the builder automatically uses the package-local `04_PROTOCOLS/frozen_inputs/AUXILIARY_UCDB_94_CITY_LOOKUP.csv`.

-In `source_provenance_manifest.csv`, `reviewer_repository`, `manuscript_package`, and `original_workspace` are logical root labels: each associated relative path is resolved beneath the appropriate package or directory supplied through `--source-root`.
-Historical absolute strings retained in immutable manifests are non-operative provenance.
-Obsolete GRL manuscript files were not used.